-Zanussi is a much loved brand in the UK, and this model offers a wash capacity of 8kg.
+Zanussi is a much loved brand and this model offers a wash capacity of 8kg.
 This makes it more than capable of handling a regular load for a family of four.

 It has an "A" energy-rating, which is the very best you can buy.
 There's a number of programs and options, including a 30-minute quick wash and a 24-hour timer.

 What we really like about this particular model is the sensor that detects how much moisture is left in your clothes after the spin cycle.
 The machine then automatically selects the most efficient drying time to save time and energy.

 It's also one of the quietest combos on the market with a noise level of just 51 db, and a drying level of 56 db.
 This is largely due to Zanussi's invertor motor design, which has fewer moving parts to make it last longer.

 You can learn more in this short video.

 Although this machine has a 1600 rpm spin rating, it's worth pointing out that it only reach this speed during the cotton washes.
 To be honest, this is in common with many models.
 However, people are still disappointed they can only use full-speed some of the time.

 Some users also find this model to be hard to use.
 Like many new modern appliances, it's (hopefully) something that becomes easier with time.

 Perhaps the main drawback on the laundry side is there aren't any sports, anti-allergy or baby programs.
 But there are programs for anti-crease and mixed loads.

 All in all, the Zanussi Lindo Washer/Dryer is a great choice for a mid-sized family.

 Beko is another brand with a good range of kitchen and household appliances, including a variety of washer/dryer combos.